jackwadden/ANMLZoo/RandomForest/code/README.md

 - **model.anml**: This is the ANML-formatted automata file
 - **input_file.bin**: A transformed input file for testing.
 It was generated from the testing_data.pickle file.

-The resulting Levenshtein automata ANML file can be viewed in Dan Kramp's <a href="http://automata9.cs.virginia.edu:9090/#">ANML Viewer</a> from the University of Virginia.
+The resulting Levenshtein automata ANML file can be viewed in Dan Kramp's <a href="https://github.com/dankramp/AutomataLab">AutomataLab</a> viewer from the University of Virginia.

 ---